 Would include 5 Therapeutic Action Case Presentation Dinner Sessions (Tuesdays) and 10 sessions of Child PDPT (Alternating Tuesdays) (to be applied to psychoanalytic training) and your own course of psychodynamic psychotherapy as well as supervision 1x a week of your clinical cases.

-With the addition of the Dinner Sessions and the Child PDPT for the Pre-Matriculation option there is an almost weekly Tuesday commitment and a total of 35 sessions.
+With the addition of the Dinner Sessions and the Child PDPT for the Pre-Matriculation option there is an almost weekly Tuesday commitment for a total of 35 sessions.

 Cost: $900 With Bruce R. Baker Scholarship Applied

 Total Number of Continuing Education Credits: 70